alexssh/figwidgets-monorepo/src/widgets/TypeModeler/ABOUT.md

 # ERD Modeler

-FigJam Widget: Design entity-relationship diagrams and databases with ease.
+FigJam Widget: Design databases and entity-relationship diagrams (ERD/UML) with ease.

+## Features

 - Design diagrams using 6-cell tables (key, name, type, mandatory, default, description)
 - Connectors for each table entry to link and build relationships